skbhati199/zomato-slack-bot/README.md

 I used the `pyquery` library to parse the menu from their pages.
 Any slight change of their web can break this code.

+## Goals

+The current hardcoded questions are dumb.
+I would like to use [quepy](https://github.com/machinalis/quepy) to parse messages and translate them into _Zomato api_ queries.

 ## How to use it

 You simply register a new bot to your Slack account and ask him/her to give you lunch menu of yout favourite restaurant.